Golf Day

 Innovation is a hallowed phrase within aviation as the supply chain seeks to maintain world-class performance levels in the face of rising volumes and diminishing resource.
 GHI invites top ground handling operators from across the Americas region to demystify the term and explain the practical steps they are taking to bring innovation to the fore.
 Key discussion points will include does innovation come with a hefty price tag?
 And, do you need a dedicated team to unearth inspiration?
 We’ll ask our speakers to show some tangible examples of KPI enhancing innovation in the region.

 With digitisation, and AI in particular, dominating industry airwaves – this session will explore the essentials for business focused digital transformation for handlers, airlines, GSE service workshops, GSE manufacturers and asset financing.
-Below the wing, companies are increasingly digitising business activities to enhance on-time performance, reduce costs, optimise staff and equipment utilization and benchmark performance for continuous improvement initiatives.
+Below the wing, companies are increasingly digitising business activities to enhance on-time performance, reduce costs, optimise staff and equipment utilisation and benchmark performance for continuous improvement initiatives.

 The session will explore a 5-step model for successful digital transformation and an assessment checklist to answer the question ‘are we ready for digital transformation and AI?’.